What happens when the children get cold?

 In addition to providing a nurturing environment for our students, one of our goals is to ensure that our teaching staff is nurtured as well with a livable wage.
 Additionally, given the low overhead of the Forest School model (nature is our building!) we strive towards keeping non-personnel costs to a minimum.

-Once we become fully licensed through the State of Washington we intend to work with state and federal programs (e.g. ECEAP and Working Connections) that are designed to increase access to pre-school.
-Ideally, we would love to see the Orcas Island Forest School become the first publically funded Forest School in the United States, as they are in Germany and other European countries.
+If, through the pilot program noted above, we are able to become fully licensed, we intend to work with state and federal programs (e.g. ECEAP and Working Connections) that are designed to increase access to preschool.
+Ideally, we would love to see the Orcas Island Forest School become the first publicly funded Forest School in the United States, as they are in Germany and other European countries.
 Until then, we are committed to raising as much scholarship money as necessary so that no family is turned away for lack of funds.

 How do you intend to make the program more inclusive?